shuoding/SFPL-Interpreter/README.md

 #### 2. The Nil Literal: ```nil```

-This is a special value representing nothing.
+This is just a special value.

 #### 3. Integer Operations: ```(<integer-operator> <expression-1> <expression-2>)```